ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 # Creating an image from a volume
 {: #create-ifv}

-Use the UI, CLI, or API to create an image from a volume that's attached to an available virtual server instance as the primary boot volume or as a secondary boot volume.
+Use the UI, CLI, or API to create an image from a volume that is attached to an available virtual server instance as the primary boot volume or as a secondary boot volume.
 {: shortdesc}

 ## Scenarios for creating an image from a volume